D. J. Hogg

-In 2024 he joined a good cause playing for Club Basket Picanya, alongside his friend Guillem Tortosa.

 High school career

 Hogg starred at Plano West High School and led the Wolves to a Class 6A state title.
 He hit the game-winning jumper at the buzzer to win the championship against Houston Clear Lake.
 Hogg was a former top-50 recruit who committed to Texas A&M alongside high school teammate Tyler Davis.

 College career

 The Aggies reached the Sweet 16 in his freshman season, and Hogg averaged 6.2 points and 2.9 assists per game.
 As a sophomore, Hogg averaged 12.0 points, 5.1 rebounds and 3.4 assists per game.
 He was declared out for the season in February 2017 due to a foot injury he suffered in a January 21 game against Georgia.
 In the Aggies' home opener on November 16, Hogg contributed 24 points, six rebounds, three assists and two blocks in a comfortable win versus UC Santa Barbara.
 On December 21, Hogg was suspended for three games due to an undisclosed violation of team rules.
 He led the Aggies to a surprise win over North Carolina in the second round of the 2018 NCAA tournament.
 He scored 14 points on 5-of-11 shooting, including 3-of-7 from behind the three-point line in the win.
 He averaged 11.1 points, 5.3 rebounds and 2.6 assists per game as a junior.
 On April 9, 2018, Hogg decided to forgo his senior year at Texas A&M and enter the 2018 NBA draft.